How to Promote Your Blog on Social Media

 There’s a lot of love (and happiness) going around Instagram.
 Meaning, users double-tap more than 4 million posts a day.
-Because of this, the platform has the highest interaction rate of social networks, with 2-7 percent of users interacting with each post.
+Because of this, the platform has the highest interaction rate of social networks, with 2-7% of users interacting with each post.

-That being said, there’s another stat to be aware of: 70 percent of Instagram posts don’t get seen.
+That being said, there’s another stat to be aware of: 70% of Instagram posts don’t get seen.
 Yeah, you can blame the new algorithm for that one.
 Because ‘grammers are sharing an average of 95 million photos and videos each day, oversaturation can mean that audiences (including your potential traffic) aren’t seeing what you share.
-Because the network operates by using post page engagement for choosing content people will see, you need to work on acing your engagement game — meaning, getting people to interact with you.
+Because the network operates by using post-page engagement for choosing content people will see, you need to work on acing your engagement game — meaning, getting people to interact with you.
 How?
 A few tips:

 Post Your Location

-Posts geotagged with a location earn 79 percent more engagement so let your audiences know where you are.
-You don’t want to give users your home address, but if you’re crafting content from an interesting location or visiting a site — share it!
+Posts geotagged with a location earn 79% more engagement so let your audiences know where you are.
+Of course, you don’t want to give users your home address, but if you’re crafting content from an interesting location or visiting a site — share it!

 Keep Track of (and Replicate) High-Performing Posts